splunk/public-o11y-docs/gdi/opentelemetry/security.rst

 Health and telemetry
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 The initial extensions provided health check information, Collector metrics and traces, and the ability to generate and collect profiling data.
 When activated with their default settings, all of these extensions except the health check extension are only accessibly locally to the Collector.
-Proceed with caution when configuring these extensions for remote access, as sensitive information may be exposed as a result.
+Proceed with caution when configuring these extensions for remote access, as sensitive information might be exposed as a result.

 Forwarding
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^